 What to Do When You Break a Tooth

-Should you break a tooth, it is important to have our dentist in Issaquah look at it as soon as possible.
+Did you break a tooth?
+It is important to have our dentist in Issaquah look at it as soon as possible.
 Any break entails a breach in your protective enamel layer, leaving the vulnerable insides of your tooth exposed to rot exactly as if you had an advanced cavity.
 Depending on the extent of the damage, you may need a crown, sealant, or a new tooth.